-- 15. Select the E-DSP MIDI Port if you want to connect a MIDI keyboard. - 16.
+- 15. Select one of the E-DSP MIDI Ports if you want to connect a MIDI keyboard. - 16.
 Select E-MU-USB Device if you have an E-MU X Board.

 Set up the Miscellaneous Parameters

 17. Click on the Misc tab of the Preferences dialog box.
 The following screen appears.